 It wasn’t a good time to speak up.
-Maddie knew he was capable of anything, but she didn’t care anymore.
+Maddie knew he was capable of just about anything, but she didn’t care anymore.
 The fear left her body, and consequence became a stranger.
-Two hours later, her feet burning and she’s walking down the highway with just the shirt on her back.
+Two hours later, her feet are burning and she’s walking down the highway with just the shirt on her back.
 She now feels her timing could have been better.
 The sun was going to set soon and she was a long way from home.
 She hadn’t eaten in hours, and she’s thirsty.
 Out of desperation, she stuck out her thumb to hitch hike.
-Cars zooming by, Maddie gets worried that no one will stop, but someone finally did.
+Cars zoom by, and Maddie gets worried that no one will stop, but someone finally pulled over.

-Lady: Yes.
+“Oh yes!
+Yes.
 Check the trunk.
-I have water bottles in a cooler and I made chicken salad sandwiches for the road.
+I have water bottles in a cooler and I made chicken salad sandwiches for the road.”

-Maddie gets out the car and grabs two water bottles and a sandwich.
-She walks to the driver’s side and gets in and drives.
+The old lady slides to the passenger side of the old car.
+Maddie walks to the driver’s side and gets in and drives.
 The old lady is fast asleep.
 Maddie is listening to the radio and drinking her water.
-She hears the sounds of police sirens and she moves over to the far right lane.
+An hour later, she hears the sounds of police sirens and she moves over to the far right lane.
 The police move over behind her.
 Maddie pulls over and stops the car.
-The police office walks up to her side of the car.
+One of the police officers walk up to her side of the car.

 The officer knocks on the window hard.
 Maddie is startled and finds the button to wind the window down.

-The other officer reaches in the old lady’s window checks her pulse.
+The other officer reaches through the open passenger window and checks the old lady’s pulse.

 Maddie’s heart sunk.